Cal. Code Regs. tit. 3 § 3591.22

 Section 3591.22 - False Codling Moth Eradication Area

 (a) Proclamation of Eradication Area.
-That portion of the State of California described as follows within which a certain pest, false codling moth (Thaumatotibia leucotreta), is known to exist are hereby proclaimed to be eradication areas with respect to said pest:
+Those portions of the State of California described as follows within which a certain pest, false codling moth (Thaumatotibia leucotreta), is known to exist are hereby proclaimed to be eradication areas with respect to said pest:

 The entire State.

 (b) Hosts Within Said Area.
-The following nursery stock, plants and plant parts and any greenwaste residues thereof or any other plant which by scientific investigation is shown to be capable of sustaining false codling moth in any stage of development:
+The following nursery stock, plants, and plant parts and any greenwaste residues thereof or any other plant or plant part that by scientific investigation is shown to be capable of sustaining false codling moth in any stage of development:

 Scientific NameCommon Name